Admitting now

 Heroin — and its street form smack — is a potent opioid that creates physical dependency rapidly and withdrawal symptoms severe enough to defeat nearly all unassisted attempts to quit.
 Smack in India is typically lower-purity brown heroin, often smoked on foil or injected, with added adulterants that increase health risk beyond the opioid itself.

-Opioid dependency is a medical condition with a clear physiological mechanism: sustained use down-regulates the brain’s natural opioid receptors, so the body requires external opioids simply to function normally.
+Opioid dependency is a health condition with a clear physiological mechanism: sustained use down-regulates the brain’s natural opioid receptors, so the body requires external opioids simply to function normally.
 Without them, withdrawal — sweating, chills, muscle pain, nausea, anxiety, insomnia, intense craving — becomes physically overwhelming within 6–12 hours of the last dose.
 Unsupervised withdrawal rarely succeeds.

 02 — Recognising the signs